 Long-term planning provides funding to plan for public investments including a transportation plan that positions Lower Manhattan as the gateway to the region and the world, a plan that transforms public boulevards into grand public promenades, and one that capitalizes on the underutilized resources of Lower Manhattan.
 By providing funding for these important long-term projects now, LMDC will ensure the ability to move forward on the critical components of the revitalization of Lower Manhattan as quickly as possible.
-The projects that will be funded in long-term planning must meet some or all of the following criteria: • Consistent with HUD eligibility criteria; • Consistent with the Lower Manhattan Development Corporation's Principles and Preliminary Blueprint for the Future of Lower Manhattan; • Consistent with the Lower Manhattan Development Corporation's A Vision for Lower Manhattan: Context and Program for the Innovative Design Study; • Consistent with Mayor Michael Bloomberg's New York City's Vision for Lower Manhattan; and • Enhancement of Lower Manhattan transportation services, connecting Lower Manhattan to the world. ---WEST STREET PLANNING --- New York State Department of Transportation (NYS DOT) is responsible for post-September 11th repair of Route 9A, also known as West Street in Manhattan, as well as the planning for future enhancements.
+The projects that will be funded in long-term planning must meet some or all of the following criteria: • Consistent with HUD eligibility criteria; • Consistent with the Lower Manhattan Development Corporation's Principles and Preliminary Blueprint for the Future of Lower Manhattan; • Consistent with the Lower Manhattan Development Corporation's A Vision for Lower Manhattan: Context and Program for the Innovative Design Study; • Consistent with Mayor Michael Bloomberg's New York City's Vision for Lower Manhattan; and • Enhancement of Lower Manhattan transportation services, connecting Lower Manhattan to the world, ---WEST STREET PLANNING --- New York State Department of Transportation (NYS DOT) is responsible for post-September 11th repair of Route 9A, also known as West Street in Manhattan, as well as the planning for future enhancements.
 West Street is a multi-lane, 260-foot wide highway serving both regional and local traffic in Lower Manhattan.
 The street acts as the western boundary for the World Trade Center site.
 West Street's traffic conditions and width, more than twice as wide as a typical Manhattan avenue, make it a barrier for pedestrians by separating Battery Park City, the World Financial Center, and the Hudson River waterfront from the rest of Lower Manhattan.
 Significantly, West Street acts as a divide between the World Trade Center site, the emerging residential community south of Liberty Street, and the existing Battery Park City community.
 Residents complain about the potential safety hazards of crossing West Street and retailers in the World Financial Center suffer from difficult access.
 Since September 11th, there has been extensive discussion of the best ways in which to accommodate the large traffic volumes that flow along West Street, while also improving the pedestrian experience and making the areas adjacent to West Street more amenable to residential and commercial development.
 The portion that runs along the length of the World Trade Center site is of special concern since it must provide an appropriately dignified and aesthetically graceful setting next to the future World Trade Center memorial.
 NYS DOT has examined numerous alternatives to consider all significant factors.
 Goals for the design of West Street include creating better east-west pedestrian connections, improving the pedestrian environment, easing surface congestion, and accommodating the need to create a quiet, respectful site for the memorial.
 NYS DOT's work on West Street includes necessary technical services related to the repair and restoration of essential transportation facilities and planning for future enhancements to West Street.
-It is anticipated that the NYS DOT will be making its determination as to the preferred alternative in the near future
+On April 14, 2005, NYS DOT announced the selection of the eight-lane "At-Grade Alternative" as the preferred alternative for the reconstruction of Route 9A.
+In accordance with the National Environmental Policy Act and the State Environmental Quality Review Act, NYSDOT and the Federal Highway Administration (FHWA) published a Final Supplemental Environmental Impact Statement in May 2005.
+FHWA, which must approve the concept for this project, is expected to issue its Record of Decision on the EIS by July 2005.